 Welcome to Park House Medical Centre.

-Flu Clinics now available to book - please contact reception to make your appointment
+Flu vaccinations are still available at the practice - please contact reception to make your appointment

 New rules are in force from 25th May 2018.
 For the practice GDPR privacy notice and patient leaflet about what information we hold and how we use it in the practice please click on the further information page link "GDPR and How we use your information" at the bottom of the screen.